Increase coverage with device protection

 Cost of Google Fi device protection

-You’ll be charged a monthly fee for Google Fi device protection.
-A deductible will apply to approved claims that result in replacements.
+You’ll be charged a monthly fee per device for Google Fi device protection.
+A deductible will apply to approved claims that result in replacements or cracked screen repairs.
+Screen repairs are completed at our authorized repair partner, uBreakiFix.

 Replacement might be with a new, refurbished, or recertified device of similar kind and quality.
 Device color might vary, depending on availability.